eflanili7881/AdobeRepackerAndInstallerScript/README.md

         - AdobeAfterEffects9FCAll
           - Caused error: Unpacked version prevents installation phase to be completed and it throws error 1603 on log (Fatal error occured during installation).
           - Note: On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
-          - Fix: Move **program files** folder to payloads folder while intialization phase.
+          - Fix: Move **program files** folder to root of install media while intialization phase.
 After initialization phase is done, move **program files** back to it's original location.
         - AdobeAfterEffects9ProtectedAll
           - Caused error: Package normally unpackable, but it throws error 1603 while initialization phase.
 Not on standalone program, but on Master Collection and likely on other suites that contains this package, throws error 1304 about copying file.
 Even if you try to click "Retry", it throws internal error 2350 and unpack fails.
-          - Note:
-          - Fix:
+          - Note: On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+          - Fix: Move **Common** and **program files** folder to root of install media folder while intialization phase.
+After initialization phase is done, move **Common** and **program files** back to their original locations.
+            - If you move installer even into root of the filesystem, error 1603 and 1309 still occurs.
+              - But when I inspected location, file is copied, but it still gives this error.
         - AdobeCaptivate4*
           - Caused error: Installation fails with error 1603.
           - Note: